Human Development and Family Science

 Prerequisites: Enrollment is restricted to students admitted to the Great Plains IDEA Early Childhood Education Program (GPI_ECE)

-(same as BL_STU 4300; cross-leveled with H_D_FS 7300, BL_STU 7300).
-Emphasis is on the unique social, economic, religious, educational, and political environments that have affected the structure and function of the Black family.
+(same as BL_STU 4300) This course examines the unique social, economic, religious, educational, and political environments that have affected the structure and function of Black children, youth, and families.
+Graded on A-F basis only.

 Credit Hours: 3